splunk/observability-workshop/content/en/other/wip/pet-clinic/10-preparation.md

 Also, make a note of this value as we will need it to filter the data in the UI.

+2.1 Deploy the Helm Chart with the Operator enabled
+To install the chart with operator in an existing cluster, make sure you have cert-manager installed and available.
+Both the cert-manager and operator are subcharts of this chart and can be enabled with --set certmanager.enabled=true,operator.enabled=true.
+These helm install commands will deploy the chart to the current namespace for this example.

+# Check if a cert-manager is already installed by looking for cert-manager pods.
+kubectl get pods -l app=cert-manager --all-namespaces

+# If cert-manager is deployed, make sure to remove certmanager.enabled=true to the list of values to set
+helm install splunk-otel-collector -f ./my_values.yaml --set operator.enabled=true,certmanager.enabled=true,environment=dev splunk-otel-collector-chart/splunk-otel-collector
+2.2 Verify all the OpenTelemetry resources (collector, operator, webhook, instrumentation) are deployed successfully Expand for kubectl commands to run and output
+2.3 Instrument Application by Setting an Annotation Depending on the variety of applications you are instrumenting, you may want to use different scopes for annotations.
+This step shows how to annotate namespaces and individual pods.

 You can now run the application with the following command.
 Notice that we are passing the `mysql` profile to the application, this will tell the application to use the MySQL database we started earlier.
 We are also setting the `otel.service.name` to a logical service name that will also be used in the UI for filtering:

 ```bash